m-kupiec/compendium-typescript/README.md

 ### Interfaces vs. Types

 "there are two syntaxes for building types: Interfaces and Types.
 You should prefer `interface`.
 Use `type` when you need specific features." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

+## Type Composition

+### Overview

+"you can create complex types by combining simple ones.
+There are two popular ways to do so: with unions, and with generics." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))